Algae Green Pool Algae Green Pool — Can Pool Algae Cause a Rash? Health Risks & Prevention

 6. Maintain shock level continuously: Test FC levels every few hours and add more liquid chlorine as needed to maintain shock level.
 The algae and bacteria consume chlorine rapidly, so you'll need to add chlorine multiple times daily initially.
 Continue this process until you can maintain shock level overnight without significant chlorine loss.

 7. Brush and vacuum aggressively: Brush all pool surfaces twice daily with a nylon brush for vinyl/fiberglass pools or stainless steel brush for plaster pools.
 Vacuum to waste (not through the filter) to remove dead algae and bacteria.
+(This needs a sand or DE filter with a multiport "waste" valve — cartridge filters have no waste setting, so with a cartridge you vacuum through the filter and then clean or replace it, or run a separate utility/manual pump that sends the water out of the pool.)
 This physical removal is crucial because dead algae can harbor bacteria even after chemical treatment.

 8. Clean and backwash your filtration system: Backwash sand or DE filters daily during SLAM treatment.
 Clean cartridge filters every 1-2 days or have spare sets to rotate.
-Consider using Filter Cleaner Plus or muriatic acid solution to remove algae buildup that regular rinsing won't eliminate.
+Consider a dedicated filter cleaner or a diluted muriatic acid soak to remove algae buildup that regular rinsing won't eliminate.

-10. Verify complete elimination before reopening: The pool is safe to swim when you can maintain shock level overnight with less than 1 ppm chlorine loss, water is crystal clear, and CC reads 0.5 ppm or lower.
+10. Verify complete elimination before reopening: The pool is safe to swim when you can maintain shock level overnight with less than 1 ppm chlorine loss, you can clearly see the bottom and main drain, and CC reads 0.5 ppm or lower.
 This process typically takes 3-7 days depending on algae severity.

 Preventing Future Algae and Skin Problems